HaLamUs/rust-tour/rust-iterators/README.md

 ```

+`pub fn new(mut args: env::Args)` need `mut` coz iterate

 `Result<Config, &'static str> ` uses static because Args is a custom type and string slice we yield error string `Didnt get a query string` is last long as the program does

+## Conclusion
+Using loops or using iterators has the same performance - same speed